bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/form-input.md

 set the `<b-form-input>` prop `aria-invalid` to `true`, or to one of the supported values:

 - `false`: Convey no errors detected (default)
-- `true` (or `'true'`): Convey that the value has failed validation.
+- `true` (or `'true'`): Convey that the value has failed validation
-- `'grammar'` Convey that a grammatical error has been detected.
+- `'grammar'` Convey that a grammatical error has been detected
-- `'spelling'` Convey that a spelling error has been detected.
+- `'spelling'` Convey that a spelling error has been detected

 If `aria-invalid` is not explicitly set and `state` is set to `false`, then the `aria-invalid` attribute on the input will automatically be set to `'true'`;